Our Key Personnel

 Top Matters

-• Worked with international lawyers in an advisory role and assisting with research in matters commenced outside Malawi involving allegations of sexual harassment, child labour / forced labour against Malawi entities, discussing formulation of policies and making presentation to client’s employees on the law relating to sexual harassment and contents of policies.
+• Worked with international lawyers in matters commenced outside Malawi involving allegations of sexual harassment, child labour / forced labour against Malawi entities.
+Was involved in formulation of policies and making presentations to client’s employees on the law relating to sexual harassment and contents of policies.

 • Successfully represented a local bank in a claim by a customer for alleged breach of contract and/or negligence.
 The matter was very important for the client not only because of the amounts involved (millions of US$) but also because it was touching on client’s business reputation.